What Is a Restraining Order Violation Under Penal Code 273.6?

 We understand that the usual restraining and protective orders can make day-to-day life very difficult, and can cause families great pain – that’s why we will always work to make sure that any orders made in your case are ones that you can live with.
 We will also aggressively defend any criminal charges against you, so as you are not subject to the additional ‘penalty’ of having a permanent order made against you that is available as a matter of public record.

 Yes, a restraining order can affect your immigration status.
-If someone has applied for a restraining order against you, or you are already subject to an order, you should contact Summit Defense Attorneys and speak to our specialist immigration attorney immediately.
+If someone has applied for a restraining order against you, or you are already subject to an order, you should contact Summit Defense Attorneys and speak to our criminal immigration defense attorney immediately.
 Even though a restraining order is not a criminal charge, an order can still affect your immigration status if you are on a visa, trying to get legal papers, or applying for a green card.
 We will develop a strategy that protects your immigration status, and aggressively defend any criminal charges against you.

 Yes, a restraining order can still be made, despite what the alleged victim wants, and regardless of whether the parties have sorted out their differences.
 The DA can apply for an order if there are criminal charges pending, and a judge can make an order of their own volition.

 If you have reconciled with your partner, or if the alleged victim does not want an order made, your best chance of avoiding the imposition of an order – or of having a less restrictive order made – is to have an attorney from Summit Defense in court for you.
-When the judge is considering whether to make an order or not, and what the terms of the order should be, we can make sure that they hear all of the facts from your side, and present your relationship in the best light.
-We are often successful in having ‘peaceful contact’ orders granted, even in cases where criminal charges are pending.
-This gives our clients the best chance of being able to get on with their day-to-day lives, and to maintain their family relationships.

 When an order is made in the context of criminal proceedings, the only person who can decide what happens to the order is the judge.
 If the order is not final, however, there are steps your attorney can take to make a difference.